-Due to it’s popularity and easy-to-reach-ness, there are few trails leading to Mirror Lake.
+Due to it’s popularity and easy-to-reach-ness, a few trails lead to Mirror Lake.
 The most traveled option is a one-mile paved walkway and bike path along Tenaya Creek to the north side of the lake.
-There is also an unpaved trail to the south side of the lake (that no longer loops all the way around due to a rockslide that covered an area of the trail).
-The third route leaves from Ahwahnee Hotel and crosses below the Royal Arches and North Dome to arrive at the north side of Mirror Lake.
-Since you can utilize the park shuttle system, this trail can be combined with the popular paved to form a 2.8-mile one-direction stroll.
+Additionally, an unpaved trail goes the south side of the lake and connects to a larger loop.
+A third route to Mirror Lake leaves from Ahwahnee Hotel and crosses below the Royal Arches and North Dome to arrive at the north side of Mirror Lake.
+Since you can utilize the park shuttle system, this trail can be combined with the popular paved trail to form a 2.8-mile one-direction stroll.

-Three routes to Mirror Lake:
+Three routes to Mirror Lake

-Mirror Lake Trail: The main hiking and biking route is a one mile paved road up to the west shore of Mirror Lake on the north side of Tenaya Creek.
+The main hiking and biking route is a one mile paved road up to the west shore of Mirror Lake on the north side of Tenaya Creek.
 From the shuttle stop, hike over the stone Tenaya Creek Bridge and make a right at the next paved junction to reach Mirror Lake.
 This second paved route can also be used to cycle to Mirror Lake from Yosemite Village.
 At the end of Mirror Lake Trail, there are bathrooms and plenty of areas to sit and gaze out at the nature’s mirror.

-The southern section of the broken loop crosses a charming forest on the banks of Tenaya Creek to reach Mirror Lake.
-Beyond that, there are single tracks that break off to the left across the grassy area above the lake.
-This is a good place for a picnic or to explore the banks of Tenaya Creek, but there is no official trail through this area.
+The southern section of the loop crosses a charming forest on the banks of Tenaya Creek to reach Mirror Lake.
+Beyond that, single tracks break off to the left across the grassy area above the lake.
+This is a good place for a picnic or to explore the banks of Tenaya Creek, but no official trail travels through this area.

 To hike the southern half of Mirror Lake Loop Trail to Mirror Lake, walk a quarter mile on the main paved trail from the Mirror Lake Shuttle Stop.
 Just before the stone bridge, turn right and pick up the dirt and rock trail to remain on the south side of the creek.
 With just a bit more elevation gain to contend to, about 100 feet, this is a nicer hiking option than the main paved trail.
 The south end of the loop trail reaches Mirror Lake after just over a mile.